 1 – Hire a tour guide

-If you hire a tour guide, then having a guidebook to cycle Gettysburg is a nice but non-essential reference.
+If you hire a tour guide, then having a paperback guidebook is a nice but non-essential reference.
 On the other hand, you will learn so much more if you prepare for your tour with some pre-reading.
 And remember, a book is a reference that you can consult after your tour, too.

 2 – Purchase a cycling guidebook or maps